 For a cardio program of Interval Training, you train with consistent intervals of high and low intensity for a decided period of time greater than 20 minutes for cardio programs.

-For example, you might row for an easy pace of 2 minutes, followed by a 1-minute row at an increased intensity and then continue alternating this 2 minutes of easy/1 minute of increased intensity for the duration of your workout.
+For example, you might row for an easy pace of 2 minutes, followed by a 1-minute row at an increased intensity and then continue alternating this 2 minutes of easy/1 minute of increased intensity for the duration of your exercise workout routine.

 Strength Training Programs

-Strength training offers a wide variety of possible combinations for training whether you are in the gym or at home.
+Strength training offers a wide variety of possible combinations and steps for training whether you are in the gym or at home.

 If you aren’t working with a coach, *ahem* we are amazing!

-But if you aren’t yet, be sure to seek help from a trained professional at your gym or use the LadyBoss® Pocket Personal Trainer to watch video explainers before performing the exercise.
+But if you aren’t yet, be sure to seek help from a trained professional at your gym or use the LadyBoss® Pocket Personal Trainer to watch video explainers before performing the exercise routine.

 Free Weights: Barbells and Dumbbells

-Strength training programs often incorporate a delicate balance of weight training using both barbells and dumbbells.
+Strength training exercise programs often incorporate a delicate balance of weight training using both barbells and dumbbells.

 An individual’s training program goals will dictate the training frequency, intensity, exercise types, loads, number of sets and repetitions, and rest intervals.